Psychiatric Mental Health Nurse Practitioner Certificate Program

 Program Description

-Note: Applicants who are not licensed Advanced Practice Registered Nurses or Nurse Practitioners, will be required to take Advanced Pathophysiology, Advanced Pharmacotherapeutics, and Advanced Health Assessments to meet the foundational pre-requisites and requirements of an APRN degree or certificate program.
+Note: Applicants who are not licensed Advanced Practice Registered Nurses or Nurse Practitioners, will be required to take and pass Advanced Pathophysiology, Advanced Pharmacotherapeutics, and Advanced Health Assessments to meet the admission requirements of the certificate.

-The PMHNP Graduate Certificate is 29 credits total.
-All six courses are required.
-The three theory courses for this certificate will be offered online with one required on campus learning intensive simulation at end of first semester at Texas A&M International University, College of Nursing & Health Sciences in Laredo, Texas.
-The on-campus learning intensives augments the online course work and allows assessment of students to ensure that advanced level competencies have been met before starting clinical practicum.
+The Post-Master's PMHNP Certificate is a total of 29 course credits.
+The three theory courses for this certificate will be offered online with one required on campus learning intensive simulation at the end of the first semester at Texas A&M International University, College of Nursing & Health Sciences in Laredo, Texas.
+The on-campus learning intensives augment the online course work and allow assessment of students to ensure that advanced level competencies have been met before starting clinical practicum.

-The three clinical practicum courses (total = 765) must be completed with a preceptor in a clinical setting, but may include telehealth hours, subject to course training, content, location, and faculty approval.
+The three clinical practicum courses (total = 765 clinical hours) must be completed with a preceptor in a clinical setting, but may include telehealth hours, subject to course training, content, location, and faculty approval.
 All practicums must take place in Texas.
-The clinical practicum hours are completed in the student’s home area with approved preceptors.
+The clinical practicum hours may be completed in the student’s home area with approved preceptors.
 Students are required to find their own clinical practice sites and preceptors; however, a coordinator or faculty will collaborate with students to secure clinical sites and preceptors for their clinical courses.
 Faculty evaluate both the clinical sites and preceptors to verify that clinical experiences are consistent with course and certification requirements, ensuring students have a productive clinical experience.

 Program Learning Outcomes